Kentucky Books: Best Novels Set in the Bluegrass State

 Book Summary

-Owen is an aspiring writer who must move back to his home state of Kentucky to move in with his vocal Trump-supporting uncle and grandfather.
-For work, he finds a job as a groundskeeper at a local college that will let him exchange some of his work hours for admission into a writing course.
+Owen is an aspiring writer who must return to his home state of Kentucky to live with his vocal Trump-supporting uncle and grandfather.
+For work, he takes a job as a groundskeeper at a local college, which lets him exchange some of his hours for admission to a writing course.

 In the writing class, he meets Alma, a Bosnian immigrant who is already a successful writer with an Ivy League education.
-As Alma and Owen’s relationship grows, she has trouble understanding Owen’s fraught relationships with his family.
+As Alma and Owen’s relationship grows, she struggles to understand his fraught relationships with his family.

-This former Read with Jenna deals with 2016 election, but she says it brings a message of uniting vs division.
+This Read with Jenna pick deals with the 2016 election, but Jenna Bush Hager says it brings a message of uniting vs division.
 We were excited to put it on our list, but the reviews have been mixed.

-Fifty-five percent of readers really enjoy it, giving it 4 or 5 stars, but another large group finds it to be more of a 3 star read.
+55% of readers really enjoy it, giving it 4 or 5 stars, but another large group finds it more of a 3-star read.
 Those who don’t enjoy it have issues with the lack of quotation marks (WHY DID THIS BECOME A THING?!?) and that the book is told all from Owen’s perspective, and much of the book is his observations about the world and himself.
 Those who love it praise the beautiful writing and insight into today’s world.

 Read Around the USA – Books Set in Other States